lionelvillard/mknative/tenant-multiple-namespaces-svc/README.md

-# Multiple Namespaces per Tenant Setup
+# Multiple Namespaces per Tenant Pod Setup

 In this setup, there are two tenants both owning two namespaces.